CodeSynapse7/zomato_powebi_report-/README.md

 # Zomato PowerBi Report
-*This project presents a comprehensive analysis of Zomato restaurant data using Power BI.
+*This project presents a comprehensive analysis of **Zomato restaurant** data using **Power BI**.
 It includes insights from 9,500+ restaurants across 15 countries and provides an intuitive, interactive dashboard covering key aspects of restaurant performance, customer behavior, and cuisine trends.*

 ## 📊 Dashboard Highlights =>
 ***Total Restaurants: 9,551***